-To the Directors and Shareholders of Aware, Inc.:
+To the Board of Directors and Stockholders of Aware, Inc.:

-We have completed an integrated audit of Aware, Inc.'s 2004 consolidated financial statements and of its internal control over financial reporting as of December 31, 2004 and audits of its 2003 and 2002 consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We have completed integrated audits of Aware, Inc.'s 2005 and 2004 consolidated financial statements and of its internal control over financial reporting as of December 31, 2005 and an audit of its 2003 consolidated financial statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Our opinions, based on our audits, are presented below.